 The social benefits are rich.
 This program would put control of town character back into the hands of the citizens and empower local governments to make planning decisions that buoy both economic development and maintenance of the ecological richness or rural character of the municipality.
-Resistance by landowners against natural resources regulation in general and vernal pools specifically is reduced as the SAMP provides a mechanism for remuneration to participating rural landowners dispelling the perception of a "taking."
 The SAMP increases predictability and reduces risk for applicants.
 Local land trusts or other conservation organizations strengthen their partnership with municipalities, improving civic capacity for conservation and an integrated approach to resource management.

-4. Regulatory
+Regulatory

-Adoption of the Maine Vernal Pool SAMP by local government will reduce the permitting load of both federal and state regulators.
+Adoption of the Maine VP SAMP by local government will reduce the permitting load of both federal and state regulators.
 Currently, the burden on regulators who are faced with assessing and regulating impact on multiple resources on a project-by-project basis is resulting in reduced efficiency in resource protection given high regulatory workloads and limited funds and personnel for enforcement.